Data Types and Variables

 // the $globalProgVar name is already used by a variable with larger

-// scope
+// scope.

-Foo($globalProgVar as real)
+function Foo($globalProgVar as real)

 // ...